Interviewsand Articles

 A few days later, in conversations with two artist friends, unexpectedly, mention was made of an art student they knew who was working as a contractor, an Italian from Canada who lived in the Bay Area.
 Ferretti called him immediately.
 He was interested.
 "But there's only $10,000.00 available for this," Ferretti told him.
 Gino replied that it would be "a nice diversion from his other jobs."
 Moreover, Gino had a license and the necessary insurance!

 The morning of November 12 Ferretti's wife burst into his studio telling him that the brand new sidewalks that had been recently poured on Solano Avenue were being demolished.
-There'd been a problem with the concrete mix.
+There had been a problem with the concrete mix.
 The contractor doing the demolition, it turned out, would be happy to deliver the broken concrete to the site.
 And this time, the city approved.

 As Ferretti tells it, a crew of four, sometimes five men, from El Salvador, which included a master mason, worked on the project.
 By February of 1999 all the concrete was in place.
 Ferretti noticed that a single piece, oddly enough in the very center of the floor of the construction, had somehow not been cemented in place.
 Mixing a little mortar Ferretti set this last piece himself.